 LCRA's six dams, once the major source of LCRA's electric generation capacity, now provide power at times of peak demand as water levels allow.
-When fully operational, the dams' generating stations can supply as much as 292 megawatts of electric power, which represents about 2 percent of our customer's annual energy requirements.
+When fully operational, the dams' generating stations can supply as much as about 295 megawatts of electric power.
 However, hydroelectric generation now is primarily a byproduct of other river operations activities.

 In the 1930s, hydroelectric power generated by LCRA's first dam, Buchanan Dam, brought electricity to the Texas Hill Country.
 The glow of electric lights and hum of electric appliances soon replaced dirty burning kerosene lamps and back-breaking hand-operated washing machines.